-In the Pearl River Delta Region, we have property development projects in Shenzhen, Guangdong Province and Zhongshan, Guangdong Province.
-Shenzhen is a first-tier city in China, and Zhongshan is a fast-growing city in East Guangdong.
-In 2014, 2015 and 2016, Shenzhen's nominal GDP ranked fourth among all cities in China.
-As of June 30, 2017, we had a land bank comprising two property development projects in the Pearl River Delta Region with an aggregate GFA of 111,773.1 sq.m.
+In the Pearl River Delta Region, we have property development projects in Shenzhen, Foshan and Zhongshan.
+Shenzhen is a first-tier city in China, and Foshan and Zhongshan are fast-growing cities in East Guangdong.
+In 2016, Shenzhen's nominal GDP ranked fourth among all cities in China.
+In 2017 and 2018, Shenzhen's nominal GDP increased from RMB2.2 trillion to RMB2.5 trillion, ranking the third among all cities in China.
+As of December 31, 2018, we had a land bank comprising four property development projects in the Pearl River Delta Region with an aggregate GFA of 469,577 sq.m.